 If your printed applique patterns are not placed close to each other, simply cut them out (slightly bigger than their outline), arrange and stick on the fusible web as near as possible.

-You just need to peel the paper pattern away, stick on the right side of your project and apply warm heat to fuse them together.
+You just need to peel the paper pattern away, stick it on the right side of your project, and apply warm heat to fuse them together.

 Remark: in some cases, I find it hard to remove the paper pattern as it adheres too well to the fusible web.
 I have to use sharp tip tweezers to pick a corner or an edge to separate them.